joechea-aupp/vehicle-maintenance/README.md

 - [x] add animation when submit form loading/submitted
 - [ ] post data to json-server on submit
 - [ ] beautify error message
+- [ ] toggle dark and light mode
+- [ ] add spotlight like for global search